lbeique/How-To-Setup-a-Minecraft-Server/docs/PortForward.md

     ![Minecraft Task](../assets/images/port/2.10.png)

 5. Select your DESKTOP for the device used for this port.
-Choose Manual Setup or Minecraft.
-Set the Port Number to `25565`.
-Ensure that TCP/UDP as the Protocol.
+For the configuration, choose Manual Setup or Minecraft.
+Set the Port Number to the one we wrote down earlier, which will be `25565` by default.
+Ensure that TCP/UDP is the Protocol.
 Hit next and that's it!

     ![Minecraft Task](../assets/images/port/2.11.png)